IxBahy/Frontend-notes/JavaScript/scope & closure.md

 ```

 so the process of resolving the identifier "b" in the multiplier context is called **identifier resolution** aka "Scope chain lookup" and happens on running execution context

-note: the _ReferenceError_ is thrown if the identifier resolution proccessed from the current environment to the outer till it reach the global environment and the identifier is not found.
+note: the _ReferenceError_ is thrown if the identifier resolution is processed from the current environment to the outer till it reaches the global environment and the identifier is not found.

 This is very similar to the prototype lookup chain